-Proudly serving Mercer County, NJ (East Windsor, Ewing, Hamilton, Hightstown, Hopewell, Lawrence, Pennington, Princeton, Robbinsville, Trenton, and West Windsor),
+Proudly serving Mercer County, NJ (East Windsor, Ewing, Hamilton, Hightstown, Hopewell, Lawrence, Pennington, Princeton, Robbinsville, Trenton, and West Windsor), Bucks County, PA (Bristol, Langhorne, Levittown, Morrisville, New Hope, Newtown, Washington Crossing, and Yardley), and other surrounding areas for over 20 years!

 The Complete Health Team is here to help you find your path to complete wellness!
 With a variety of treatment options and specialties, our goal is to help reduce and eliminate your pain while also providing you with the tools to prevent that pain from returning.
 Call us today at (609) 912-0440 to get started on your wellness journey.